March Colorectal Cancer Awareness Month

 How can Colorectal Cancer Awareness Month make a difference?

-We can use this month to raise awareness about colorectal cancer and take action toward prevention – both at home and in the larger community.
+We can use this month to raise awareness about colorectal cancer and take action toward prevention.
+Communities, organizations, families, and individuals can get involved and spread the word.

 Here are just a few ideas: